jyotirbhandari/terraform/aws/modules/elasticbeanstalk/Readme.md

-# Module for Elasticbeanstalk
+# Module for AWS Elasticbeanstalk

 ## Description

-Terraform module which creates elasticbeanstalk worker resources on AWS
+Terraform module which creates elasticbeanstalk worker resources on AWS.

 WORK IN PROGRESS for Readme.md, but can use module.